 For those not hiking the Milford Track though, Te Anau Downs offers you a chance to get out and see Lake Te Anau from another view.
 You can walk out onto the jetty and capture stunning reflections and views of the mountains.
 If you’re early enough this place can be very quiet which I love!

 4. Eglinton Valley

-This will be your first stop upon entering Fiordland National Park.
+This will be the first attraction you check out once entering Fiordland National Park.
 You’ll notice the scenery change to steep rocky mountains and a valley covered in golden yellow tussock grass.
 The Eglinton Valley was actually carved by glaciers just like Milford Sound and when visiting it can be overwhelming to think just how much ice must have occupied this region at one point in time!

 This is one of the few valleys you can drive through in Fiordland National Park and you may even spot a short-tailed bat here – a weird and wonderful creature that crawls along the forest floor in search of food.
 There are also a few places in the Eglinton Valley that were filming locations in the Lord of the Rings movies.
 Namely the Eglinton mountains, also known as the Misty Mountains in the Fellowship of the Ring.

 Fancy a hike while you’re in the area?
 Why not test out the East Eglinton Track.
 Be warned, this is a challenging track and only recommend for experienced hikers.
 A high fitness level and experience in the backcountry is required and you’ll also need to cross a river on this track.

 Mirror Lakes is easily one of my favorite stops between Te Anau and Milford Sound.
 This stop is simply a pullover bay on the side of the road and once parked up it’s around a 400-meter return track that leads you to the dreamlike Mirror Lakes.
 On a clear day, you will get outstanding reflections of the Earl Mountains on the still lake – a perfect photo opportunity.